smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M07_control_access_to_files/4_guided_exercise_manage_file_system_permissions_from_the_command_line.md

 * Set up secure file environments using the command line

 > This lab strengthens your ability to **enforce access control** and **lock down sensitive data** — a critical Linux admin and cybersecurity skill.

----

-✅ Let me know if you'd like:

-* 🧠 A quiz based on this lab
-* 📥 Markdown/PDF version for GitHub
-* ⏭️ Next lesson: *Use Access Control Lists (ACLs) for Advanced Permissions*

-You’re managing file system security like a true professional, Shahid 🔐📁🧑‍💻 Keep going!